 pro-tip: aux out can be used to create an external effects loop, routed back into one of the inputs.

-you can also use aux out with a recording device to record a live performance.
+you can also use aux out for sync output, or with an external recording device to record a live performance.

 main auxiliary level.

 individual auxiliary send per channel with track button.

 cue out can be used as a headset output. press the cue button to show the cue page and use the track buttons to choose which tracks to send to cue out. set the cue volume by rotating select.

 press select to access the 'mode' setting where the cue output mode can be set to cue or main. main means you will hear exactly what is going through main out.

 cue out volume. adjust it with the select knob. be careful with your ears.

 pro-tip: use the 'out' setting in the main menu to switch aux and cue. this can be useful when using high impedance headphones.

 cue mode cue. use the track buttons to assign which tracks to send to cue out.